-A million people or more turn out every New Year's Day along Pasadena's Colorado Boulevard.
+A million or more people turn out every New Year's Day along Pasadena's Colorado Boulevard.
 Some of them camp out on the sidewalks overnight.
 Others get up in the wee hours to get there.
 They all crowd along the street to watch dozens of flower-filled floats, bands, and equestrian groups in the annual Tournament of Roses Parade.

 What You Need to Know About the Rose Parade

 - The parade happens on January 1.
-When January 1 is a Sunday, it's held on January 2.
+Most of the time.
+When January 1 is a Sunday, the parade happens on January 2 instead.

 - The 5.5-mile route through Pasadena turns from Orange Grove onto Colorado Boulevard and then north on Sierra Madre.
 You can see the route on this map.

 - If you need to know anything else that isn't covered below, check the Rose Parade website.

-- Watch from the south side of Colorado Boulevard.
+- Watch the parade from the south side of Colorado Boulevard.
 If you stand on the other side of the street, the sun will be in your face.

 - You'll find portable toilets along the parade route.
 They're okay if you need them, but visitors often complain that they get dirty and stinky.
 It's probably best to "go" before you go.

 - Bring a selfie stick, but not to take pictures of yourself.
 Use it instead to get your camera above the heads of the people in front of you.

 Ways to Watch the Rose Parade in Person